This post may contain affiliate links. Please read my privacy policy.

 Oil Dough

 - Brush the edge with water and fold the dough in half.
 Press the edges together to seal, forming a half-moon shape.
-Pinch the edge of the puff with your thumb, bringing the back side forward and sealing it with the front.
+Pinch the edge of the puff with your thumb, folding the back side forward and sealing it with the front.
 Repeat this process to create about 8-9 pleats.

 Nutrition